perepinol/diceroll_bot/README.md

 2) Add a variable `TOKEN` to the environment containing the bot's token from [Discord developer portal](https://discord.com/developers).
 3) Run the application.
 4) Roll!

+A Dockerfile is included too to conveniently build.